nabinem/php-assisted-transfer-with-BXML/README.md

 ![App screenshot](https://github.com/BandwidthExamples/php-assisted-transfer-with-BXML/blob/master/appscreenshot.png)

-# VERY IMPORTANT - Make sure the the Callback HTTP method is set to GET.
+# VERY IMPORTANT - Make sure that the Callback HTTP method is set to GET.
 This tells the App Platform to retrieve XML from the url.

 Now add a phone number to the app by clicking the Add Phone Number button and selecting your phone number.